 Degree Auditing and Change in Filing Deadline was presented by Associate Dean Kathy Segerson.

-The current graduate catalog copy states that formal application for a degree must be filed timely and online.
+The current graduate catalog copy states that formal application for a degree must be filed in a timely manner.
 The catalog does not define “timely.”
-The Academic Calendar, which is part of the catalog historically sets the Friday before the conferral date as the last day to submit final paperwork.
+The Academic Calendar, which is part of the catalog, historically sets the Friday before the conferral date as the last day to submit final paperwork.

 Students often wait until the final day to submit paperwork to ensure continuation of their Grad Assistantship through the end of the semester.